haiwenzhu/Design-Pattern/README.md

 ###Facade
 Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a high-level interface that makes the subsystem easier to use.

+###Proxy
+Provide a surrogate or placeholder for another object to control access to it.